pocketpy/pocketpy/docs/quick-start.md

 ---
-icon: dot
+icon: rocket
-label: 'Installation'
+order: 20
-order: 100
+label: Quick Start
 ---

 You have two options to integrate pkpy into your project.